FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/advanced-server-config.md

     "title": "Advanced protocol server configuration",
     "linkTitle": "Advanced protocol server configuration",
     "weight": "150"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> 5.5 and later allows you to configure protocol servers using configuration files.
+}{{< SecureTransport/componentshortname  >}} 5.5 and later allows you to configure protocol servers using configuration files.
 The underlying concept is to supply unified daemon configuration by adding a dedicated start scripts configuration per server daemon.

 > **Note:**
 >